Casehero

 Initial step

-At the onset, she teamed up with Jerry Asher and considered developing a healthcare agent for smartphones, later shifted to consumer products.
+At the onset, she teamed up with Jerry Asher and considered developing a healthcare agent for smartphones, but later shifted to consumer products.

 Seed funding

-They generated $2.2 mn in seed funding and recruited a small number of engineers to create an initial concept for the product.
+They generated $2.2 million in seed funding and recruited a small number of engineers to create an initial concept for the product.
 At around that time, Steve Chambers was elected as the advisor and chairman of the board.

 Jibo Prototype